Where Do Hippos Live? Geographic Distribution Explained

 Common hippopotamus

-Pygmy Hippopotamus (Choeropsis Liberiensis Or Hexaprotodon Liberiensis): Pygmy has mostly the same characteristics as the common hippos.
+Pygmy Hippopotamus (Choeropsis Liberiensis Or Hexaprotodon Liberiensis): Pygmy hippo has mostly the same characteristics as the common hippo.
 They don’t have protrusive nostrils or eyes like their cousin hippos.

 Pygmy hippopotamus